Palm Tree vs Palmetto Tree: What’s the Difference?

 - Last updated:

 The palmetto tree and the palm tree both belong to the same family.
 However, they are very different.
 While most palmettos grow in the Western United States, only a few palm trees are native to America.
-If you are interested in learning more about the differences between these two trees, keep reading while we look at the size, foliage, flowers, fruit, and more to help you be better informed.
+If you want to learn more about the differences between these two trees, keep reading while we look at the size, foliage, flowers, fruit, and more.

 Overview of the Palm Tree